The 18 best makeup removers, according to experts | CNN Underscored

 $11 at Amazon and Target

-Hundreds of 5-star reviews and a cult following from editors alike, this cleaning balm — which Shah says emulsifies in water to remove makeup and dirt — melts in your hands while moisturizing your skin.
+With hundreds of 5-star reviews and a cult following from editors, this cleaning balm — which Shah says emulsifies in water to remove makeup and dirt — melts in your hands while moisturizing your skin.

 This cleansing balm, which celebrity makeup artist Melissa Hernandez calls her holy grail product, is packed with sunflower and ginger root oils.
 “It melts everything away, including stubborn waterproof products, and it’s super gentle on the skin,” she shares.